Brand preference

 One of the indicators of the strength of a brand in the hearts and minds of customers, brand preference represents which brands are preferred under assumptions of equality in price and availability.

+In layman's terms, brand preference relates to the psychological phenomenon where people have 'a favourite brand.'
+This can be driven by factors including a preference for the taste of the product or other sensory qualities; because the packaging may be appealing, or because the product was recommended by another.
+This is not an exhaustive list.
+More complicated factors can include emotional sentimentality (for example, positive nostalgic memories); affiliation with a product's source of origin, and other socioeconomic or political considerations.
+There is no reason any of the aforementioned must stand alone and combinations thereof are common.

 Purpose

 Measures of brand preference attempt to quantify the impact of marketing activities in the hearts and minds of customers and potential customers.
 Higher brand preference usually indicates more revenues (sales) and profit, also making it an indicator of company financial performance.

 Construction

 There are at least three classes of methodologies to measure brand preference directly: